 - Store in the fridge: Some spices, like cumin or coriander, can benefit from refrigeration, especially in hot climates.

 When shopping for spices, it's important to choose high-quality products that will last longer and deliver better flavor.
-Here’s a quick buying guide to help you make smart choices:
+Here’s a buying guide to help you make smart choices:

 - Check the packaging: Look for spices in sealed, airtight containers rather than loose bulk bins.